HijackCs/HijackCs/README.md

 # 👋 Hello there!
 I'm Hugo Schroder (HijackCs)

-💻 _Full Stack Developer (Vue.js / Symfony) | Passionate about clean code & CI/CD | Soon-to-be graduate_
+💻 _Full Stack Developer | Passionate about clean code & CI/CD | Soon-to-be graduate_

 ---

 ## 🧭 About Me

-I'm currently a full stack apprentice developer at **CAF du Nord**, working with Vue.js ([Quasar](https://quasar.dev/)) and Symfony.
-I focus on building maintainable, efficient internal tools and modern web apps.

-I’m completing a Master’s degree in Software Engineering for the Internet at the **University of Artois**, and looking for a **full-time position starting September 2025**, while also growing my freelance activity, with the goal of eventually working independently.

-Whether it's collaborating in a fast-paced team or taking full ownership of a project, I'm passionate about delivering robust and elegant solutions.

-My interests include:
+I'm a full-stack web developer and UI designer passionate about building useful, scalable, and elegant digital products.

+I hold a Master's degree in Software Engineering for the Internet from the University of Artois, and I’ve spent two years working as an apprentice developer at CAF du Nord — where I contributed to modernizing internal tools, implementing CI/CD pipelines, and building responsive web apps with **Vue.js (Quasar)** and **Symfony**.

+Today, I'm growing my **freelance activity** and creating **Hijack Dev**, a space where I share projects, ideas, and experiments around web development, UX, and innovation.
+My long-term goal: work independently, helping startups and teams turn their ideas into impactful products.

+**What I love working on:**
-- Building responsive, user-friendly web apps
+- 🌐 Building responsive, user-friendly web apps
-- Implementing CI/CD workflows (GitLab CI)
+- ⚙️ Implementing CI/CD workflows (GitLab CI)
-- Writing clean, testable backend code (Symfony, Java)
+- 🧠 Designing clean, testable backend architectures (Symfony, Java, Node.js)
-- Learning about DevOps & software architecture
+- 🚀 Exploring DevOps, software architecture & product design
+- 💡 Experimenting with new tools, ideas, and ways of building better software

 ---